 I immediately told my sister and she said “No!
 No!
 Leave it where it is!
 That is my emergency money.”
 Hunh?
-Why would you keep your emergency money in an unwanted wallet, at the bottom of an unpacked box full of discarded junk?
+Why would you keep your savings for an unexpecgted expense in an unwanted wallet, at the bottom of an unpacked box full of discarded junk?
 “Because,” she responded, “I keep it where I never think to go so that I don’t spend it.
 That way, if I am ever in REALLY big trouble and need it, I will wrack my brain and I will find it.”

 While this type of logic might sound quite skewed (sorry sis), it actually has some merit.
-How many times have you tried to save money for an emergency, and end up using that emergency money on non-emergency things?
+How many times have you tried to save money for when you need it most, and end up using it for non urgent expenses?
 Having access to some rainy-day money is a very useful and important life lesson.
-Here are a few ways to save some emergency money and actually keep it saved.
+Here are a few ways to save some money and actually keep it saved.

 1. Make it difficult to access